Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.service.glean/-glean/initialize.md

 `applicationContext` - [Context](#) to access application features, such as shared preferences

+`uploadEnabled` - A [Boolean](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-boolean/index.html) that determines the initial state of the uploader

 `configuration` - A Glean [Configuration](../../mozilla.components.service.glean.config/-configuration/index.md) object with global settings.